pzierahn/chatbot_services/README.md

 ## Deploy a new gateway release

+To use gRPC services in browser a gRPC-Web translator is needed.
+These Proxies are documented in `envoy/`.

-Prepare a new release by following these steps:
+To prepare a new gateway release run the following steps:

 1. `git tag gateway/vX`
 2. `git push origin gateway/vX`